 Métro: Lamarck-Caulaincourt (line 12)

 Paris streets, or tiny private lanes, are called “villas.”
-Remember Villa Léandre in Paris 18?
+Remember Villa Léandre in Montmartre?

 Technically, La Mouzaïa is a neighbourhood.
 From the main road, Rue de Mouzaïa, little Paris streets or villas, as they are called, are waiting to be explored.
 Enchanting streetlamps, steep cobbled lanes, small front gardens bursting with blooms and surprising colourful façades add to the charm of the quartier.
 The silence, overpowering aroma of roses and abundance of Parisian cats lazing in the sun is sure to please.
 It is a true delight to stroll these streets of Paris.